Tourism

 Accommodation

-There\’s plenty of places to rest your lay head in Kelly Country.
-B&B\’s, motels, hostels, inns, hotels, holiday stays, rentals, and cottages are all available for some quality rest and relaxation.
+There are plenty of places to rest your head in Kelly Country.
+B&Bs, motels, hostels, inns, hotels, holiday stays, rentals, and cottages are all available for quality relaxation.

 Beechworth

-Half an hour north east of Glenrowan you will discover Beechworth, a town steeped in Kelly Gang history.
+Half an hour northeast of Glenrowan, you will discover Beechworth, a town steeped in Kelly Gang history.
 Beechworth is a town of attractive granite buildings, wide tree-lined streets and many beautiful buildings on the National Trust register.
-Until gold was found in 1852 Beechworth was a grazing town, then people arrived in droves hoping to strike it rich.
+Until gold was found in 1852, Beechworth was a grazing town; people arrived in droves, hoping to strike it rich.
 Town administrators knew the gold would not last forever and had the foresight to build a gaol, asylum, general hospital and a hospice for the aged.
 These maintained the economic strength of Beechworth.
 Little has changed along Ford Street since Ned Kelly rode from his home in Greta.
 Many people believe Ned would still recognise the streetscape and places he visited to shop for the family’s supplies.
 Beechworth was practically the Kelly’s hometown.
-Ned came to visit his friends; Joe Byrne, Aaron Sherritt, Isaiah ‘Wild’ Wright and many others.
-He drank at the local hotels - The Hibernian, Tanswell’s Commercial Hotel, the Empire Hotel, and the Nicholas Hotel which are all still operating as they did during the era of the Kelly Gang.
-The Beechworth Historic Courthouse and the Beechworth Gaol were buildings the Kellys also knew quite well.
-Today Beechworth has a wide range of accommodation from caravan parks and motels to cottages and classy guest houses.
-Beechworth also boast fine nature walks amongst its forests and trees with many would be adventurers able to fossick for precious stones or gold dust.
-The more seasoned traveller may chose the less strenuous option of exploring Beechworth numerous vineyards for a tasting treat and good conversation with the wine makers.
-Food wise, Beechworth offers a range of great experiences and options — you can enjoy a picnic in the gardens or by the lake, visit a café or hotel or indulge in an award-winning restaurant.
-Link: Beechworth Online
+Ned visited his friends; Joe Byrne, Aaron Sherritt, Isaiah ‘Wild’ Wright and many others.
+He drank at the local hotels - The Hibernian, Tanswell’s Commercial Hotel, the Empire Hotel, and the Nicholas Hotel- all still operating as they did during the era of the Kelly Gang.
+The Beechworth Historic Courthouse and the Beechworth Gaol were buildings the Kellys knew quite well.
+Today, Beechworth has many accommodation options, from caravan parks and motels to cottages and classy guest houses.
+Beechworth also boasts refined nature walks amongst its forests and trees, with many would-be adventurers able to fossick for precious stones or gold dust.
+The more seasoned traveller may choose the less strenuous option of exploring Beechworth's numerous vineyards for a tasting treat and good conversation with the winemakers.
+Food-wise, Beechworth offers a range of great experiences and choices — you can enjoy a picnic in the gardens or by the lake, visit a café or hotel or indulge in an award-winning restaurant.

 Glenrowan

 Along the Hume Highway, forty-five kilometres from Benalla, is the site of the Kelly Gang’s last stand, Glenrowan.
-Named after pioneer pastoralists James and George Rowan, who occupied pastoral stations between 1846 and 1858 in the area between Winton and Glenrowan, north of the township are the Warby Ranges, which provide run–off for some agricultural pursuits and for the filling of Lake Mokoan, east of Glenrowan.
+Named after pioneer pastoralists James and George Rowan, who occupied pastoral stations between 1846 and 1858 in the area between Winton and Glenrowan, north of the township are the Warby Ranges, which provide run–off for some agricultural pursuits and the filling of Lake Mokoan, east of Glenrowan.
 Formerly a swamp, the lake was artificially formed in 1970.
 The railway line through Glenrowan was opened in 1873, two years before town allotments were put up for sale and three years before the primary school was opened.
 In 1880, Glenrowan was the site of the siege of the Kelly Gang at Jones Hotel.
-The gang\'s leader, Ned Kelly, had calculated that police would be sent to the area by train, because of the recent murder of Aaron Sherritt, but school teacher Thomas Curnow escaped from Jones Hotel and signalled the train to stop before it came to the part of the railway line which had been torn up so as to wreck the train.
-In the siege which followed, three of the four gang members were killed and Ned Kelly was captured and brought to trial.
-Glenrowan thus acquired the reputation of being part of Kelly Country, and has since opened two museums devoted to that subject along with a tourist centre.
+The gang\'s leader, Ned Kelly, had calculated that police would be sent to the area by train because of the recent murder of Aaron Sherritt.
+Still, school teacher Thomas Curnow escaped from Jones Hotel and signalled the train to stop before it came to the part of the railway line that had been torn up to wreck the train.
+In the siege that followed, three of the four gang members were killed, and Ned Kelly was captured and brought to trial.
+Glenrowan thus acquired the reputation of being part of Kelly Country and has since opened two museums devoted to that subject, along with a tourist centre.
 While the Hume Freeway bypassed Glenrowan in 1988, motorists on the old Hume Highway and train travellers still pass through the township.
-Here, at the corner of Beaconsfield Parade and Siege Street, you’ll find the vacant block where the Ann Jones inn once stood.
-Glenrowan retains none of the buildings which Ned Kelly would have known in his lifetime.
+Here, at the corner of Beaconsfield Parade and Siege Street, you’ll find the vacant block where the Ann Jones Inn once stood.
+Glenrowan retains none of the buildings that Ned Kelly would have known in his lifetime.
 However, the community have recently constructed a replica of the original railway station around the old railway platform.
-There is also a replica of the Kelly homestead behind Kate\'s Cottage and a range of artefacts in the town\'s various \'museums\' or to be more precise, gift shops.
+There is also a replica of the Kelly homestead behind Kate's Cottage and a range of artefacts in the town's various 'museums' or, more precisely, gift shops.
 Plaques around town denote where some of the events surrounding the siege transpired.
-While the siege site has little to offer the busy traveller, Kelly enthusiasts with active imaginations should find the area very interesting.
-Link: Glenrowan Visitor Centre
+While the siege site has little to offer the busy traveller, Kelly enthusiasts with active imaginations should find the area fascinating.

 Along the Hume Highway, forty-five kilometres from Benalla, is the site of the Kelly Gang’s last stand, Glenrowan.
-Named after pioneer pastoralists James and George Rowan, who occupied pastoral stations between 1846 and 1858 in the area between Winton and Glenrowan, north of the township are the Warby Ranges, which provide run–off for some agricultural pursuits and for the filling of Lake Mokoan, east of Glenrowan.
+Named after pioneer pastoralists James and George Rowan, who occupied pastoral stations between 1846 and 1858 in the area between Winton and Glenrowan, north of the township are the Warby Ranges, which provide run–off for some agricultural pursuits and the filling of Lake Mokoan, east of Glenrowan.
 Formerly a swamp, the lake was artificially formed in 1970.
 The railway line through Glenrowan was opened in 1873, two years before town allotments were put up for sale and three years before the primary school was opened.
 In 1880, Glenrowan was the site of the siege of the Kelly Gang at Jones Hotel.
-The gang\’s leader, Ned Kelly, had calculated that police would be sent to the area by train, because of the recent murder of Aaron Sherritt, but school teacher Thomas Curnow escaped from Jones Hotel and signalled the train to stop before it came to the part of the railway line which had been torn up so as to wreck the train.
+The gang\’s leader, Ned Kelly, had calculated that police would be sent to the area by train because of the recent murder of Aaron Sherritt.
+Still, school teacher Thomas Curnow escaped from Jones Hotel and signalled the train to stop before it came to the part of the railway line that had been torn up to wreck the train.
+In the siege that followed, three of the four gang members were killed, and Ned Kelly was captured and brought to trial.
+Glenrowan thus acquired the reputation of being part of Kelly Country and has since opened two museums devoted to that subject, along with a tourist centre.
+While the Hume Freeway bypassed Glenrowan in 1988, motorists on the old Hume Highway and train travellers still pass through the township.
+Here, at the corner of Beaconsfield Parade and Siege Street, you’ll find the vacant block where the Ann Jones Inn once stood.
+Glenrowan retains none of the buildings that Ned Kelly would have known in his lifetime.
+However, the community have recently constructed a replica of the original railway station around the old railway platform.
+There is also a replica of the Kelly homestead behind Kate’s Cottage and a range of artefacts in the town’s various ‘museums’ or, more precisely, gift shops.
+Plaques around town denote where some of the events surrounding the siege transpired.
+While the siege site has little to offer the busy traveller, Kelly enthusiasts with active imaginations should find the area fascinating.

 Euroa